Easy Homemade Cranberry Pistachio Bread from Scratch

-Cranberry Pistachio Bread is a festive holiday quick bread that’s easy to make from scratch and is the perfect holiday gift for anyone who deserves a special treat.
+Quick bread made with fresh cranberries and pistachios is a festive holiday treat that’s easy to make from scratch and is the perfect handmade holiday gift for sharing this season.

 This homemade cranberry pistachio bread comes together quickly for an easy Christmas morning breakfast or dessert treat–or give it as a gift!